 Plus500 vs Interactive Brokers

-If you are reading this article, you are likely having trouble deciding whether Plus500 or Interactive Brokers is the better Forex trading platform for you.
+If you are reading this article, you are likely having trouble deciding whether Plus500 or Interactive Brokers is the better trading platform for you.
 While both platforms generally provide positive user experiences, there are some essential differences to note.

 In this Plus500 vs Interactive Brokers review, we outline the highlights of each trading platform to help you make a more informed decision.
 We evaluate:

 |CySEC, FCA, ASIC, FMA, FSB, MAS||SIPC, SEC, FINRA|

 |Variable Spreads||Fixed; Volume Tiered|

 79% of retail CFD accounts lose money

 While Plus500 competes exclusively in the retail trading sector, Interactive Brokers caters to the entire spectrum of traders and investors.
 Where the former delivers an uncompetitive webtrader, the latter offers a state-of-the-art trading experience with full support for manual traders and automated trading solutions alike.
 Interactive Brokers has lowered its minimum deposit requirements to $0, after maintaining one of the highest at $10,000, but margin trading accounts still require an acceptable minimum of $2,000.
 Founded in 1978, Interactive Brokers has more experience than the 2008-founded Plus500.
 The trading tools at Interactive Brokers add to the overall competitive trading environment, where Plus500 neither offers any nor can it compete on the core level.

 Guaranteed Stop Loss: